Germany's Seehofer touts expert panel on Islamophobia after Hanau killings | DW | 29.02.2020

 An expert group to tackle Islamophobia in Germany has been floated by Chancellor Angela Merkel's interior minister.
 The move follows a racist multiple shooting last week and precedes an integration summit in Berlin.

-Interior Minister Horst Seehofer announced on Saturday the creation of an "independent expert group on Islamophobia" (Muslimfeindlichkeit), saying it would emulate current ministerial panels on anti-Semitism and Antiziganism, meaning hostility toward Jewish and Roma communities.
+Interior Minister Horst Seehofer announced on Saturday the creation of an "independent expert group on Islamophobia" (Muslimfeindlichkeit), saying it would emulate current ministerial panels on anti-Semitism and antiziganism, meaning hostility toward Jewish and Roma communities respectively.

-His call follows a charge on Thursday by a federal migrant network that Germany exercises "massive structural discrimination" and "structural racism" towards 19 million of its residents or 23% of the population who are statistically seen as having "migrant backgrounds" but who are long at home in the republic.
+His call follows a charge on Thursday by a federal migrant network that Germany exercises "massive structural discrimination" and "structural racism" towards 19 million of its residents, or 23% of the population, who are statistically seen as having "migrant backgrounds" but who have long been at home in the republic.

 Read more: Political climate fuels far-right attacks like Hanau